 6. Check this blog!
 I try to post new jobs daily, focusing on areas south of I-10 all the way to Galveston.
 I do a lot of research to try and find new, relevant jobs for those that live in or near my community.

 7. LinkedIn is kind of like the Facebook of the business community.
 Create your profile and look for jobs.
+Keep it professional!

 8. Look at Snagajob, especially for retail/fast food/entry level jobs (although they do list professional and trade jobs too).